Sr7nyx/vapt-ai-assistant/README.md

 | `VAPT_DEMO_WINDOW_HOURS` | Rolling window for the demo quota | `24` |
 | `VAPT_HTTP_TIMEOUT` | LLM request timeout, seconds | `60` |
 | `VAPT_AUTH_DISABLED` | Development only: bypass Google auth | off |

+The reviewer lane inherits the extraction key only when both lanes point at the same provider.
+If `VAPT_REVIEW_BASE_URL` names a different host, set `VAPT_REVIEW_API_KEY` as well: a key issued by one provider is not valid at another, and the lane is treated as unconfigured rather than sending it across.
+Model identifiers are provider-specific too, so the same model may be `openai/gpt-oss-120b` at one provider and `gpt-oss-120b` at another.

 Model chains are comma-separated and tried in order, so a rate-limited or unavailable model falls through to the next.